KLAS-TV: Since 1996

 On April 16, 1996, KLAS-TV became the first commercial television station in Nevada (and one of the first in the United States) to carry a digital broadcast signal.
 This signal was first launched during the National Association of Broadcasters annual convention that year.
 On April 6, 2000, the first scheduled high definition network broadcasts in Las Vegas began on KLAS-TV's digital signal.

 On January 30, 2008, Landmark announced its intention to sell KLAS, along with its other television station WTVF in Nashville.
-No suitable buyer for KLAS was found until Landmark took most of its properties off the market in October 2008 due to the economic recession.
+No suitable buyer for KLAS was found until Landmark took most of its properties off the market in October 2008 due to the 2008 financial crisis.
 KLAS and WTVF remained under Landmark ownership for more than four years.

 On September 4, 2012, Journal Broadcast Group (owners of one of KLAS-TV's local rivals, ABC affiliate KTNV-TV) announced that it would purchase WTVF for $215 million.
 The sale was finalized on December 6.
 This left KLAS-TV as the only television station in Landmark's portfolio.

 On November 21, 2014, Nexstar Broadcasting Group announced that it would purchase KLAS for $145 million.
 The sale was completed on February 13, 2015.

 On January 29, 2016, shortly prior to Super Bowl 50, KLAS was dropped from Cox Communications due to a retransmission consent dispute with Nexstar across nine markets.
 As a contingency plan, Cox announced on February 3, 2016, that it would offer a free preview of ESPN Deportes (which was broadcasting the game in Spanish) over the Super Bowl weekend, and encouraged viewers to listen to the English radio broadcast along with it.
 The next day, KLAS was restored after Cox reached a new deal with Nexstar.

 Programming

-Syndicated programming seen on KLAS-TV includes Live with Kelly and Ryan, Jeopardy!, Wheel of Fortune, and Dr. Phil; the latter three shows are distributed by CBS Media Ventures.
-The station clears the entire CBS network schedule, though Let's Make a Deal leads out of The Bold and the Beautiful after the noon news and into The Talk, which is unusual scheduling for CBS' daytime programming, allowing Dr. Phil to be led into by The Talk.
+Sports programming

 In 2020, Nexstar and KLAS were named the official television partners of the NFL's Las Vegas Raiders.
 Along with carrying the bulk of the team's games as part of the NFL on CBS, KLAS carries preseason games and team-produced ancillary programming (such as The Silver & Black Show).
-By virtue of CBS holding the rights to the game, KLAS will be the local broadcaster of Super Bowl LVIII at Allegiant Stadium.
+By virtue of CBS holding the rights to the game, KLAS was the local broadcaster of Super Bowl LVIII at Allegiant Stadium.